New Online Application Forms!

 - Decide on a module which you wish to be enrolled as well as a second and third choice in case it is full or cancelled.
 Please consult the OUPFB website for OUPFB Module Offerings.

-Once the OUPFB Application Form and the deposit are submitted, further instructions will be provided regarding course enrolments.
+Once the your application has been received and the deposit has been posted to your student account, further instructions will be provided regarding course enrolments.

 OUPFB is now accepting applications.
 Please verify availability of OUPFB Module Offerings prior to handing in an application.